 Environmental Products Documentation

-A contract template for spot purchase/sale of environmental products and an explanatory note prepared by Johnson Winter & Slattery are also available for download – although the spot contract is not recommended for use when trading significant volumes or when dealing forward.
+A contract template for spot purchase/sale of environmental products is available here.
+The spot contract is not recommended for use when trading significant volumes or when dealing forward.
 AFMA has also prepared an overview of key Environmental Products Schemes operating in Australia.